 - 2.1.
 The voting membership of the Trust Board shall comprise the Chair and five Non-Executive Directors, together with up to five Executive Directors.
 At least half of the voting membership of the Trust Board, excluding the Chair, shall be independent Non-Executive Directors. - 2.2.
-In addition to the Chair, the Non-Executive Directors shall normally include: - 2.2.1. one appointee nominated to be the Vice-Chair. - 2.2.2. one appointee nominated to be the Senior Independent Director. - 2.2.3. one appointee from the University of Keele, in recognition of the Trust's status as a teaching Trust. - 2.2.4. one or more appointees who have recent relevant experience (Associate Non-Executives).
+In addition to the Chair, the Non-Executive Directors shall normally include: - 2.2.1. one appointee nominated to be the Vice-Chair. - 2.2.2. one appointee nominated to be the Senior Independent Director. - 2.2.3. one appointee from the University of Keele, - 2.2.4. one or more appointees who have recent relevant experience (Associate Non-Executives).